PacktPublishing/Data-Drift-in-Machine-Learning/README.md

 ## License

-This project is licensed under the MIT licence
+This project is licensed under the GPL-3.0 licence